Generic name: fluticasone nasal [ floo-TIK-a-sone ]

 Avoid being near people who are sick or have infections.
-Call your doctor for preventive treatment if you are exposed to chicken pox or measles.
-These conditions can be serious or even fatal in people who are using Flonase.
+Call your doctor for preventive treatment if you are exposed to chickenpox or measles.
+These conditions can be serious or even fatal in people who are using fluticasone nasal.

 Flonase side effects

-Get emergency medical help if you have signs of an allergic reaction to Flonase: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Flonase: hives, rash; feeling light-headed; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: